Arithmetic fold benchmarks

 Insert, rank 2

 These benchmarks show performance on a table of 1e4 total elements.
-No optimization here currently, even the width 1 case which is equivalent to a fold.
+No optimization here currently, except the width 1 case which is equivalent to a fold.

-Insert-cells on small widths is converted to a transpose and ordinary insert; transpose is the main cost (and it would have cache issues at much larger sizes but is split into blocks to avoid them).
+Insert-cells on small widths can be converted to a transpose and ordinary insert; transpose is the main cost (and it would have cache issues at much larger sizes but is split into blocks to avoid them).
 Width 1 is a simple reshape.
 Longer widths use the generic implementation, which ends up calling Fold on each row.
+For common boolean reductions there's dedicated code that's much faster than transposing.